RyanWolfen7/amex-challenge-backend/README.md

 ## 🧠 Thought Process

-Origionally I was going to start the project in Bun as I've been using this more lately, but when looking through the node docs I saw they added multi threading and I wanted to try it.
-I origionally was going to handle that ugly for loop on another concurrent worker to speed up time.
-Way unessisary but I already busted time setting up the main cluster.
-I had to do alot of prep work and a few POC's before attempting the project.
+Originally I was going to start the project in Bun as I've been using this more lately, but when looking through the Node docs I saw they added multi-threading and I wanted to try it.
+I originally was going to handle that ugly for loop on another concurrent worker to speed up time.
+Way unnecessary but I already busted time setting up the main cluster.
+I had to do a lot of prep work and a few POCs before attempting the project.

 You may notice rateLimiter.test.js is now with AI notes.
 I wanted to get AMEX 100% test coverage and my tests broke after I implemented the clusters.
-I will try to address it on another branch, so consider main the 2ish hour submission.
-Other then that I only used AI on the docs and the v2 of the powershell script for rapid manual testing.
+I will try to address it on another branch, so consider main the 2-ish hour submission.
+Other than that I only used AI on the docs and the v2 of the PowerShell script for rapid manual testing.

 ### Order of operations
 - Initial Look